Hurricane Ridge: Facts, photos, descriptions and features of the favorite destination within the Olympic National Park in the Pacific Northwest.

 The trail to the top of Hurricane Hill is partially paved (see below).
 You'll find the trailhead not much more than a mile beyond the Visitor Center.
 It's a wonderful hike with great views.
 We’ve seen folks in motorized wheelchairs on the paved portion of this trail.
 Just so you know: the paving peters out for the last half-mile or so, as this is where the trail makes a final, steeper, push to the summit.

 The trail stretches 1.6 miles one way and gains 700 feet in altitude - a very doable hike for most healthy individuals.
 Remnants of snow remain on the ground near the trails through August, and possibly all year, depending on the season’s weather.

 The National Park Service provides and maintains picnic areas and restrooms at each of the the more popular trail heads, including the Hurricane Hill trailhead.

-We hope these pictures will give you some idea of the grandeur that can be experienced at Hurricane Ridge.
-But nothing can replace being there and being immersed in it for yourself.
+While these pictures may give you some idea of the grandeur that can be experienced at Hurricane Ridge (we hope), nothing can truly replace being there and being immersed in it for yourself.